Financial Regulations and Expenses

 Acceptable payment methods are cash, check, money order, cashier’s check, certified check, MasterCard, Visa, American Express, and Discover Card.
-Payment may be made at the Student Accounts Office or by credit card on-line through Bulldog Connection.
+Payment may be made at the Student Accounts Office.

 Students who register before the billing date will receive a bill via e-mail and must make payment or approved payment arrangements prior to the bill due date or their enrollment may be canceled.
 Students who register after the billing date may review their bill on-line via Bulldog Connection and must pay their bill or make approved payment arrangements prior to the due date of the bill or enrollment may be cancelled.

 Students who register for the 2nd 8 week session are expected to make payment or approved payment arrangements at the time of registration.

 Approved payment arrangements authorized by Board of Regents policy are:

 1. Students who are approved for a Guaranteed Student Loan;

 2. Third Party Billings (sponsor pays all or part of the students’ charges)**;

 3. Students who are enrolled in a University approved installment paymentprogram; and